nadavrot/compressor/README.md

 ![Time breakdown](docs/prof.png)

-This chart shows the breakdown of bytes inside the binary.
-The green slices are the literals and literal lengths, and the gray slices show the upper and lower parts of offsets, and the length of the offsets.
+This chart shows the size breakdown inside the binary.
+The green slices are the literals and literal lengths, and the gray slices show the offsets, and the length of the offsets.
 All of the slices are listed after entropy encoding, as they lay in the file.
 ![size breakdown](docs/sizebreakdown.svg)

 The charts below show the match length and offset distributions.
 The match